sainikhilp/sainikhilp/README.md

 - **pi-level-rag-curriculum-mapper**
   Designed a multi-method NLP system that maps BSN nursing syllabi to AACN competency domains using LDA, NER, BioWordVec, BERT embeddings, FAISS, and PI-level RAG to deliver interpretable, evidence-backed curriculum alignment.

-The full code for these projects is available in the pinned repositories below for a detailed view of the implementation.